kyma-project/control-plane/docs/kyma-environment-broker/08-06-orchestration-status.md

 type: Tutorials
 ---

-This tutorial shows how to check the orchestration status for the cluster and Kyma orchestrations.
+This tutorial shows how to check the orchestration status.
 Using this API you can fetch data about:
 - A single orchestration
 - All orchestrations
 - Upgrade operations scheduled by a given orchestration
-- A single operation with details like parameters send to the Provisioner
+- A single operation with details, such as parameters sent to Runtime Provisioner

 ## Fetch a single orchestration